jimm/www-ellisislandband-net/docs/REACT_MIGRATION_PLAN.md

 # Plan: Adding React to Jekyll Site & Converting Schedule to Components

+## Status: ✅ COMPLETED

+**Completion Date:** December 17, 2025

+All three phases of the React migration have been successfully completed.
+The schedule page now uses React components with full feature parity to the original vanilla JavaScript implementation.

+**Final Bundle:** 196.97 KB (61.94 KB gzipped) **Components:** 7 React components + custom hook + utilities
+**Build Tool:** Vite with production optimizations

 ## Overview

 This plan outlines how to integrate React into the existing Jekyll website and